 Exec

 Through the UI, you can define exec settings such as the script content, execution mode (local or remote), timeout, environment variables, and output handling.
-For remote execution, you can either create a new container or target an existing one, with support for network attachments, volume mounts, and user configuration.
+For remote execution, you can either create a new container or target an existing one, with support for network attachments and volume mounts.

 Exec resources are ideal for tasks like installing dependencies, configuring services, running build scripts, and initializing databases during lab setup.